Hiking in the Whiteface Region

 Strenuous

-If you seek a more challenging but rewarding trek, don't miss hiking Whiteface Mountain, the 5th highest mountain in New York.
+If you seek a more challenging but rewarding trek, don't miss hiking Whiteface Mountain, the fifth highest mountain in New York.
 Whiteface, along with Esther Mountain, are part of the 46 High Peaks, so you're likely to see other hikers along the way.
 With several established routes to the top, there isn't a bad option here, but it's important to plan ahead and know your route.
 On a clear day, visitors can enjoy a view of Vermont's Green Mountains, Lake Champlain, and even catch a glimpse of the skyscrapers in Montreal.

 Hike safely during hunting season